justineuro/mdg2abc/README.md

 ```
 The output will be the file `K516f-3-3-3-3-3-3-3-3-3-3-3-3-3-3-3-3.abc`, containing the score of the MDG minuet corresponding to the 16 outcomes given at the command line (all tosses came up a 3), and will be created under the current working directory.
 Please see the [`samples`](./samples/index.md) folder in this directory for more samples.

-To use the scripts generating a random number of MDGs, put the `mdg2abcRndN.sh` and `mdg2abc.sh` in the same directory (folder) that will contain the ABC files, `cd` (change directory) to that folder, then:
+To use the scripts for generating a random number of MDG minuets, put the `mdg2abcRndN.sh` and `mdg2abc.sh` in the same directory (folder) that will contain the ABC files, `cd` (change directory) to that folder, then:

 ```
 ./mdg2abcRndN.sh <numberOfMDGsToMake>
 ```

-Or, to create the ABC and MIDI files in a chosen folder (directory), put the `mdg2abcRndN.sh` and `mdg2mid.sh` in that same directory (folder), `cd` (change directory) to that folder, then:
+Or, to create the ABC and MIDI files of randomly generated MDG minuets in a chosen folder (directory), put the `mdg2abcRndN.sh` and `mdg2mid.sh` in that same directory (folder), `cd` (change directory) to that folder, then:

 ```
 ./mdg2midRndN.sh <numnberOfMDGSToMake>